josephrexme/josephrex.me/content/post/2019-06-14-lets-talk-safe-navigation.md

   // use a.b.c here
 }
 ```
 But as much as JavaScript is bloated with WTFs, there's some nice parts to it (I can't name many).
 JavaScript handles immediate property dereferencing in a much safer way than many other languages.
-When trying to access an object property, we will always get a value provided the datatype we are hitting is a hashmap object i.e `{}` or `new Object()`.
+When trying to access an object property we will always get a value, provided the datatype we are hitting is a hashmap object i.e `{}` or `new Object()`.

 We run into problems when we try to access properties that are nested more than 1 level deep.
 This is because JavaScript will always return a value for object properties and it will return `undefined` for non existing object properties.